top of page

 Q - If you weren’t working in the DHH field, what career could you see yourself in?

-Q - If you could give your students one life tip they’d remember forever, what would it be?
+Q - If you could give one piece of advice to someone new joining Carter Hears!, what would it be?

 AWARDS & RECOGNITION